oakscastle/map/README.md

 ## Previous Work

-This project will be, in part, a continuation of [`dhappy/housing`](https://github.com/dhappy/housing).
+This project will be, in part, a continuation of [`dhappy/housing`](https://github.com/dhappy/housing), which existed to support [The Anarchists' Grills](dhappy.org/.../restaurant/Anarchists' Grill/).

 ## Future Work

-The project should develop technologies necessary for [Yggdrasil](https://github.com/dhappy/yggdrasil).
+A planned project in the series is [Yggdrasil](https://github.com/dhappy/yggdrasil).